Worksheet: One-Parent Family Payment and income from work

 Divide by 52 to give weekly tax credit

 If you are a tenant in private-rented accommodation, you may be able to claim some tax relief for rent paid.

 If you are a widowed parent you can claim a Widowed Parent Tax Credit.

 You should keep your medical card for 3 years from the date you take up employment – check with your local Health Service Executive Area.

 See worksheet on Calculating Rent Supplement to work out how your Rent Supplement will be affected by income from work.

-You can claim FIS if you are working at least 19 hours per week, or 38 hours per fortnight, and your income falls below the income threshold for your family size.
-Family Income Supplement is not taxable and does not affect secondary benefits.
+You can claim WFP if you are working at least 19 hours per week, or 38 hours per fortnight, and your income falls below the income threshold for your family size.
+Working Family Payment is not taxable and does not affect secondary benefits.